Dwarf fruit trees

 Ficus carica Ice Crystal

-Self-fertile and biferous, this dwarf fig tree will charm you with its decorative foliage and compact size, perfectly suited for container growing.
+Self-fertile and biferous, this dwarf fig tree will charm you with its decorative foliage as well as its small size, perfectly compatible with pot cultivation

 • Flowering time August